vespa-cloud/cord-19-search/beir.md

 Go through [experimenting yourself guide](experiment-yourself.md) first on how to build and deploy the app.

-In between the dataset, one can run the following to delete the index:
+If you want to index and experiment with more than one dataset, you should remove the index in between dataset experiments, this can be accomplished by running the following command:

 ```
 docker exec cord19 bash -c "/opt/vespa/bin/vespa-stop-services; /opt/vespa/bin/vespa-remove-index -force; /opt/vespa/bin/vespa-start-services"